jmcerrejon/misapuntesde/src/2013/05/new-shared-notes-ubuntu-join-to-the-family.md

 ---
 id: 153
 title: New shared notes.
 Ubuntu join to the family
+description: New shared notes.
+Ubuntu join to the family
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-05-10 14:00:00